7THStage/idigdoge/README.md

 - `compile.sh` is a super simple script that minifies and concatenates files for the front end.
 - `config.js` contains the configuration for everything.
 Bet you didn't see that coming.
 - `payer.js` is a run file.
 It checks the database for submitted shares, and updates the submitter's balance if the share is valid.
-- `processing/` is the directory that contains the code that actually connects to the Dogecoin RPC-API and processes withdrawal requests.
+- `processing` is the directory that contains the code that actually connects to the Dogecoin RPC-API and processes withdrawal requests.
 It's a manual process though, which I've detailed below.
 - `server.js` is a run file.
 It's where the bulk of the work happens.
 It serves API requests, connects to the parent pool, and pretty much everything else.
 It also serves as a handy list of endpoints for everything.

 ## Getting Started